 - Harsh Lighting: As mentioned, avoid bright overhead lights.
 They kill the "twilight" atmosphere and can make the grieving process feel exposed and uncomfortable.

-- Assuming You Must Use a Funeral Home: While you need a professional for legal paperwork and night collection, you can host the actual evening memorial in a restaurant, community hall, or even a backyard.
+- Assuming You Must Use a Funeral Home: While you need a licensed professional for legal paperwork and night collection of the body, you can host the actual evening memorial in a restaurant, community hall, or even a backyard.

 Frequently Asked Questions